 Brain Aneurysm

-While brain aneurysms are relatively common, most of them are not severe, particularly if they are small.
-The majority of brain aneurysms do not rupture, and they generally do not produce symptoms or health complications.
-Frequently, these aneurysms are discovered incidentally during tests conducted for other medical reasons.
+While brain aneurysms are relatively common, most of them are not severe, particularly if they’re small.
+The majority of brain aneurysms do not rupture or produce symptoms or complications.
+Frequently, aneurysms are discovered incidentally during tests conducted for other medical reasons.

 Types of Brain Aneurysms